Living Expenses in Canada for International Students

 In tier one cities like Vancouver, your one month expense would be 1,500/- to 2,000/- CAD.
 However, if you are living in Montreal or Edmonton, you can easily suffice within 1,400/- CAD every month.

 If you are going from India, then life in Canada can seem expensive to you.
-However, if you compare with the expenses in the USA, then livelihood in Canada would seem affordable.
+However, if you compare the expenses in the USA, then the livelihood in Canada would seem affordable.
 Moreover, working part-time in Canada is easier and often pays sufficient money.
 So, you can live in the USA.

 Living expenses in Canada for international students depend on the university they are studying in and the city they are living in.
 So, now that you have the knowledge about average living expenses there, pack your bags and get ready to move to the land of maple and T.Horts.